cap-js/docs/java/cqn-services/remote-services.md

 In case you want to leverage features from SAP Cloud SDK, like the [programmatic destination registration](#programmatic-destination-registration) or integration with SAP BTP Destination Service, you need to add additional dependencies.

 It's recommended to add the SAP Cloud SDK BOM to the dependency management section of your application's parent POM.
-If you are also using the CDS Services BOM or the Spring Boot dependencies BOM, it's recommended to add the SAP Cloud SDK BOM after these:
+If you're also using the CDS Services BOM or the Spring Boot dependencies BOM, it's recommended to add the SAP Cloud SDK BOM after these:

 ```xml
 <dependencyManagement>